 New Memorial Honors 9/11 Rescue and Recovery Workers

-This year, visitors to the World Trade Center memorial in New York City will find a new section devoted to the recovery workers of 9/11.
+Now, in 2020, visitors to the World Trade Center Memorial in New York City will find a new section devoted to the recovery workers of 9/11.
 At the opening ceremony in May, former mayor Michael Bloomberg said:

 “Today we are dedicating this memorial glade to all who became sick or died because of causes related to the attacks and to all the men and women who took part in the rescue and recovery effort. . .